 Daesh (also known as ISIL, Islamic State or ISIS) poses a national threat to the UK and a global threat to our international partners.
 We are working closely with Coalition partners to degrade and ultimately defeat Daesh.
 The UK government is taking a wide range of actions to counter this terror group.

 Following the Arab Spring uprising in 2011, there has been major political and social unrest in the Middle East and North Africa.
 Demands from citizens for fairer, more democratic societies across the region have resulted in the breakdown of several autocratic governments, but also in turbulent civil wars which continue to rage in Syria and Yemen.
 Unfortunately, terrorist groups have attempted to capitalise on the political upheaval in the region to establish territory and propagate violent ideologies.

 Daesh (also known as ISIL and ISIS) is one such group.
 The UK is at the forefront of global efforts to degrade and defeat Daesh.
 The suppression of their poisonous ideology is vital for our own national security.

 Defeating Daesh in Iraq and Syria

 The UK is a member of the Global Coalition - a unified body of 74 international partners dedicated to degrading and defeating Daesh.
 The Global Coalition was formed in September 2014 and is unique in its membership, scope and commitment.

 All members are committed to countering Daesh’s global ambitions and dismantling its networks through:

 - providing essential military support to local forces;

-- stifling Daesh’s financing
+- stifling Daesh’s financing and economic infrastructure

 - preventing the flow of foreign terrorist fighters across borders;